Many people write stories, some as a hobby while some have a dream to get published and become a well-known author.

 At Penpee you don’t need to be a professional writer.

-You can write any stories as you think of.
+You can write any stories you think of.

 When a user joins Penpee they are awarded with some free credits.

-They can use this credits to read stories available on the platform.
+They can use these credits to read stories available on the platform.

 It is an amazing platform if you are just getting started.

 Wattpad is an online community for readers and writers to read and publish their stories in any genre.

 Wattpad offers most influential writers revenue-sharing from advertising on Wattpad.

 As this is a beta program from Wattpad and currently they are not taking new applications.